Pull to refresh

 Leads the EU’s most Russia‑friendly government; welcomes Babiš’s return

 Andrej Babiš just pulled off the comeback everyone said was over.
-Four years after losing power and then a presidential race to pro‑Western ex‑general Petr Pavel, the billionaire populist is back as Czech prime minister, sworn in on December 9, 2025, atop a majority coalition with the far‑right SPD and the anti‑green Motorists for Themselves party.
+Four years after losing power and the 2021 presidential race to Petr Pavel, the billionaire populist was sworn in as Czech prime minister on December 9, 2025.
+He leads a majority coalition with the far-right SPD and the anti-green Motorists for Themselves party.